-What you can do with your Nevada solar panels is dependent on laws and regulations within your state.
-Solar regulations can either make or break your solar plans.
+What you can do with your Nevada solar panels depends on the laws and regulations of your state, utility company, and federal law.
+Furthermore, these regulations can either make or break the affordability of solar panels.

-This is why most people, even those with backup, stay connected to the grid.
-Most have found that the off-grid lifestyle isn’t worth the price.
-There are, however, individuals that are willing to do whatever it takes.
+Secondly, even if you have solar batteries, it’s easier to stay connected to the grid.
+Most people, even those with backup, stay connected to the grid because they have found that the off-grid lifestyle isn’t worth the price.

 Legal Off-grid Solar in Nevada

-Because solar generates and transports electricity it has to follow national electric code (NEC).
-The problem is that not every state uses the same electric code.
+Since solar generates and transports electricity, it has to follow the National Electric Code (NEC).
+However, not every state uses the same electric code.

-Although the national code was updating in 2017, it may not be applicable to the state you live in.
-In order to install solar for your Nevada home, you need to know the excepted electrical code.
+Although the national code has an NEC 2020 update in progress, it may not apply to your state.
+To install solar for your Nevada home, you need to know which NEC update the state uses.

 The Current National Electric Code

 Every three years, the national electric code is updated to account for advances in technology and resolve unintended consequences of existing or previous electrical code law.
 Each of these codes is as extensive as they are comprehensive.

 As of July 2020, Four states updated to the NEC 2020, and 18 started the NEC 2020 update process.
 While stress-tested by professionals in the field, these codes are suggestions.
 Only when a state implements the code will it become an enforced regulation.

 Solar Panel Rapid Shutdown Update in Nevada